totoberni/TAETPU/README.md

 ./src/setup/scripts/setup_image.sh
 ```

+This script:
+- Creates a temporary build context with required files
+- Copies utility modules and Docker configuration
+- Builds the Docker image locally
+- Tags and pushes it to Google Container Registry

 #### 5. Set Up TPU VM and Pull Docker Image

 Create the TPU VM and pull the Docker image: